 Atmospheric refraction can cause a distant object that is physically already behind the curvature to be still visible.
-This happens because the air closer to the surface has higher pressure than above it, causing the path of light to curve along Earth’s curvature, up to a point.
+Such phenomenon happens because the air closer to the surface has higher pressure than above it, causing the path of light to curve along Earth’s curvature, up to a point.

 The amount of refraction depends on the weather.
 In an extreme case, refraction can be severe, and it certainly can make it look as if the transmission pylons is straight.

-There’s a video demonstrating this phenomenon, and it is being actively used by flat-Earthers as ‘proof’ there’s no curvature.
-We can clearly see the shimmering effect in the video, indicating the weather is not as clear as the pictures and videos provided by Soundly.
-If the maker of the video attempts to record the same scene at the different days and time of the day, he would get something similar to Soundly’s rather easily.
-He might even have done that, but maybe he prefers only ones that support his assertion.
+There’s a video demonstrating this phenomenon, and it is actively used by flat-Earthers as ‘proof’ there’s no curvature.
+We can see the shimmering effect in the video, indicating the weather is not as clear as the pictures and videos provided by Soundly.
+If the maker of the video attempts to record the same scene at the different days and time of the day, he will get something similar to Soundly’s very easily.
+They might even have done that, but it could be that they prefer only ones that support their beliefs.